Alpine Wonderland: Switzerland 8 Day Itinerary

 DAY 6: BERN TO GENEVA

-In the morning, head to Geneva, which typically takes about 2 hours from Bern, whether you’re travelling by car or using the Swiss Travel Pass.
+In the morning of day 6, head to Geneva, which typically takes about two hours from Bern (whether you’re travelling by car or using the Swiss Travel Pass).

 Once you leave the cityscape, you’ll find yourself winding through lush fields, charming villages, and alongside the shimmering Lake Neuchatel.
 This route also allows you to pass through Lausanne, another lovely Swiss city resting on the northern shore of Lake Geneva.
 If you have the time, stop for a stroll around Lausanne’s Old Town, known for its vibrant cultural scene and gorgeous lakeside setting.